John Rambo: Rambo (2008)

 Rambo agrees to transport the soldiers, then returns to his village and forges himself a new machete.
 At their destination, Rambo tries to accompany the mercenaries with a black-wrapped package in hand, but their leader, described as a former "old school" and egotistical S.A.S. trooper, refuses.
 After arriving at the destroyed village with their guide, a Karen freedom fighter, they are forced to hide when some Tatmadaw arrive by truck and force their villager prisoners to run a gauntlet of hidden land mines thrown into the village rice paddies.
 The mercenary leader will not order a rescue, as he is concerned that the missing Tatmadaw will put the rest on alert.
 However, Rambo shows up with what is revealed to be his compound bow and shoots down the Tatmadaw.
 Rambo confronts the leader when the man threatens him, and with his arrow pointed at his eye socket, Rambo tells him and the others that soldiering is what they are and do, and gives them the option to "Live for nothing...or die for something".
 When Rambo stands down and tells the others to come, they follow without question with the leader in tow.

-Rambo and the mercenaries locate and infiltrate a Tamawdaw base where Major Tint is the commander.
-They plan to save the hostages at a P.O.W. camp adjacent to the base.
+Rambo and the mercenaries locate and infiltrate a Tatmadaw base where Major Tint is the commander.
+They plan to save the POWs at a camp adjacent to the base.
 Rambo helps Sarah and the others to escape.
 The Tatmadaw unit finds the hostages missing and organizes a massive manhunt.
 Everyone is captured except for Rambo, Sarah, and the mercenary sniper "School Boy".
 But just as the group is to be executed, Rambo seizes a truck-mounted .50-caliber machine gun and massacres the Burmese army, giving an opening for School Boy to shoot down the Tatmadaw near the others and provide them also with weapons.
 Karen rebels join the fight to help Rambo and the mercenaries win.
 Major Tint attempts to get away, but is personally disemboweled by Rambo with his survival knife.